micronDLA/SDK/docs/Codes.md

 	 activations and outputs.
 Same as `SetFlag('quantize', 2)`
   * 'i': measure time to load the initial data into DLA
-  * 'L': profile each layer separately: run each layer in the model individually (measure execution time of each layer)
+  * 'L': profile each layer separately: run each layer in the model individually (measure execution time of each layer).
+This option only works with Run function
   * 'z': profile each layer separately: run entire model and output each layer's output (only to check output of each layer)
   * 't': save input and output of the inference in a file